automatika-robotics/kompass/docs/advanced/algorithms/dwa.md

 # DWA (Dynamic Window Approach)

-DWA is a popular local planning method developed since the 90s.[^1] DWA is a sampling-method consists of sampling a set of constant velocity trajectories within a window of admissible reachable velocities.
+DWA is a popular local planning method developed since the 90s.[^1] DWA is a sampling-method that consists of sampling a set of constant velocity trajectories within a window of admissible reachable velocities.
 This window of reachable velocities will change based on the current velocity and the acceleration limits, i.e. a Dynamic Window.

 At each step, the reachable velocity range is computed based on the acceleration limits and the motion model of the robot.
 Then a set of constant velocity trajectories is [sampled](#trajectory-samples-generator) within the range after checking its [admissibility](#admissible-trajectory-criteria).
 Finally, the best trajectory is selected using the trajectory [cost evaluation](#trajectory-selection) functions.